 Car camping means you can bring a lot and live in luxury.
 In my camping kitchen essential post I break down everything you need for your camp kitchen and exactly how to organize all of it.
 If you are looking for luxury check out the Biolite Camp Firepit here.

 You need a headlamp.
 If you want to walk around your campsite and be hands-free- and you do then you need a headlamp.
-My Petzl headlamp last me about 10 years so last summer when it really died, I went for another Petzl.
+My Petzl headlamp lasted me about 10 years so last summer when it really died, I went for another Petzl.
 Yep, it’s under $30 and works great.
 I recommended Petzl or Black Diamond Brand headlamps.

 Now, what to pack all your clothing in!
 Well, I use about 9 bags just because they’re all small to medium size.
 Clay uses his Patagonia Black Hole Duffle and I love my Lo & Son’s Weekender bag.
 I usually compartmentalize all my things, so clothing goes in a bag in my tent, toiletries and electronics stay in the passenger seat and locked at night and I usually have another bag just of shoes & jackets.
-The shoes in jackets bag is also accessible while we drive so if we get out and its chilly I can grab those easily.
+The shoes and jackets bag is also accessible while we drive so if we get out and it’s chilly I can grab those easily.

 There are lots of great coolers on the market and there is one for every budget too.
 Yeti is the OG cooler that started it all but sells at a premium price.
 There are other totally comparable coolers at much lower prices such as Rtic and Grizzly.
-We were going to purchase an Rtic cooler last summer but there were a few months wait on delivery so we went with Grizzly.
-We totally lucked out in that the larger size in this two-tone color was on major sale.
 I highly recommend buying the baskets as you can keep food that doesn’t need to been ice there like cheese!